March 2024

 Article I – Name

-The name of our church and congregation shall be Trinity Lutheran Church of Nashville, Illinois.
+The name of our church and congregation shall be Trinity Evangelical Lutheran Congregation U.A.C of Nashville, Illinois.

-• Seeking a deeper knowledge of God’s Word
+• Seek a deeper knowledge of God’s Word

-• Reaching out with the Gospel and love of Jesus Christ
+• Reach out with the Gospel and love of Jesus Christ

 Article III – Confessional Standard

 The congregation acknowledges and accepts all the Canonical Books of the Old and New Testament as the revealed Word of God, verbally inspired, and acknowledges and accepts all the Symbolical Books of the Evangelical Lutheran Church, contained in the Book of Concord of 1580, to be true and genuine exposition of the doctrines of the Bible.
-These Symbolical Books are:
+These Confessional Documents are:

 • The three Ecumenical Creeds